ubco-cmps/cosc122_course/class/week04/activity/README.md

 git push
 ```

-1. Log in to your Canvas course, and click Gradescope in the left sidebar.
+1. Log in to your Canvas course, and click PrairieLearn in the left sidebar.

-1. In Gradescope, select the assignment you want to submit to.
+1. In PrairieLearn, select the assignment you want to submit to.

-1. You should find the repository and submit it to Gradescope.
+1. You should find the repository and submit it to PrairieLearn.

-1. Gradescope will email you a confirmation of your submitted work, with a link to the submission.
+1. PrairieLearn will email you a confirmation of your submitted work, with a link to the submission.

-Note: If you make any future commits to this repository, you will need to re-submit on Gradescope.
+Note: If you make any future commits to this repository, you will need to re-submit on PrairieLearn.

 You are all done with this assignment!